Packaging and recycling

 *excludes label and cap

-We are confident we can become a circular brand with the help of breakthrough technology companies like Loop Industries.
+We are confident we can move towards being a more circular brand with the help of breakthrough technology companies like Loop Industries.
 They’re pioneers in their own right and have developed a technology that enables large scale plastic recycling, transforming all types of PET plastic waste into the high-quality our recycled bottles require.

 As you can see, working together has provided shared value; thus, we’re on track to meet our sustainability goals and circular ambitions.